psgorain/Ecommerce_Sales_Analysis_Using_SQL/README.md

 ### Analysis Questions
 Throughout this project, I sought to answer some key questions that are crucial for understanding the business better:

+**Q1.
+What is the sales over the time?**
-1. **Which are the top 5 states with the highest shipping costs?**
+**Q2.Which are the top 5 states with the highest shipping costs?**
-2. **Which products or categories are bestsellers, and how have their sales changed over time?**
-3. **Which customer groups spend the most money with us?**
+**Q3.
+Which products or categories are bestsellers and how have their sales** **Q4. which customer groups spend the most money with us?**
-4. **How do discounts affect our sales and profits?**
+**Q5.
+How do discounts affect our sales and profits?**
-5. **What are the shipping costs for different delivery methods, and how do they impact our profits?**
+**Q6.
+What are the shippping costs for different delivery methods and** **how do they affect our profits?**
+**Q7.
+Which orders can be classified as high, medium, low margin or loss-making based on** **their profit-to-sales ratio?**
+**Q8.
+What is each region's contribution to the company's overall sales, in percentage terms?**
+**Q9. what are the top 3 most profitable state  overall, and** **how does their monthly profit trend vary throughout the year?**
-6. **Which regions are generating the most sales and profits for us?**
+**Q10.
+Which regions are generating the most sales and profits for us?**
-7. **What is the average amount customers spend per order in different regions?**
+**Q11.
+Among high-priority orders, which ones incurred the highest shipping costs?**
-8. **What are our monthly sales trends?**
+**Q12.
+What are our monthly sales trends?**
-9. **How does prioritizing orders affect delivery times and customer satisfaction?**
+**Q13.
+What is each region's contribution to the company's overall sales, in percentage terms?**
+**Q14.
+What is each region's contribution to the company's overall sales, in percentage terms?**
-10. **How much money can we expect to make from each customer over their lifetime?**
+**Q15.How much money will we likely make from each customer over their lifetime?**
-11. **Are there signs that some customers might stop buying from us?**
+**Q16.Are there any signs that some customers might stop buying from us?**
-12. **Are there seasonal trends in our sales?**
-13. **Which products are frequently bought together?**
+**Q17. which products are frequently bought together?**
 ### Technologies Used
 In this project, I primarily used SQL for data manipulation and analysis.